How the COVID-19 self-employed income support scheme works

 There are two grants.

-- 80% of your taxable profits from self-employment, averaged over the last three years (less if you’re newly self-employed) as a taxable grant.
-It’s not a loan – you don’t need to pay it back.
+- 70% of your taxable profits from self-employment, averaged over the last three years (less if you’re newly self-employed) as a taxable grant.
+It’s not a loan – you don’t need to pay it back

-- The maximum you can get is £2,500 per month, for three months.
+- The maximum you can get is £2,190 for three months

-In total both grants can offer you £14,070 to help you get through the COVID-19 crisis.
+In total, both grants could offer you £14,070 to help you get through the COVID-19 crisis.

 Do you qualify?

-- You must have already registered as self-employed and traded in the 2019/20 tax year.
+- You’re already registered as self-employed and traded in the 2019/20 tax year

-- You must have already filed your 2018/19 Self Assessment tax return.
+- You must have already filed your 2018/19 Self Assessment tax return, unless you’re a new parent or in the military reserves – scroll down for details on these conditions

 Try our eligibility calculator